 Evening and midnight came and went, and she still didn’t know.
 She barely slept, and made up her mind to finally confront Mr. Valapoli and get some answers.
 She knew he was always gone when she arrived at nine o’clock, so she showed up at six thirty, just as dawn was breaking.

 Probably he’s asleep, she thought, staring at his door.
 I’ll just wait for some sound of movement.

-She learned against the wall for five uneasy minutes, then stood erect.
+She leaned against the wall for five uneasy minutes, then stood erect.
 This was too important to wait.
 She had to get some answers now.

 She knocked at the door.
 No response.
 She turned the knob and gingerly tried to open it.
 It was locked.
 She knew that using her master key was against regulations, probably against the law, but she didn’t hesitate.
 A moment later she was inside the room.

 Mr. Valapoli wasn’t there.
 The bed hadn’t been slept in.
 She looked in the closet to see if he’d packed and left.
 It was filled with his clothes.

 Was it all an hallucination?
 There was only one way to find out.
 She walked over to the statuette, summoning her courage to touch it again.
 It had changed again, no longer vaguely elephantine, no shape that she could identify . . . but she could identify an emotion, its every line seemed to project: fear.